The Link Between Anxiety and Sensory Issues

 Be on the lookout for conditions such as depression developing along with the anxiety.
 Of course, seek professional help should you notice even one of these conditions in your child, let alone all three.

-Why Anxiety from SPD isn’t the Same as Other Types of Anxiety
+Why Anxiety from Sensory Issues isn’t the Same as Other Types of Anxiety

 As anyone who struggles with anxiety knows, the cause of the anxiety is really important.
 With some types of anxiety, exposure is really great and important.